xaviripo/bachelor-thesis/thesis/contents/0-intro/0-intro.md

 # Introduction

+\pagenumbering{arabic}

 Computer science was born as a tool *by* mathematicians *for* mathematicians, with the goal of aiding in repetitive calculations.
 The field has diversified a lot since its inception, but the idea of helping in mathematical research still lies in its heart.
 The ambition of computer scientists and mathematicians has kept growing, up to the question posed today: can computers help us prove theorems?
-Homotopy type theory (HoTT for short) is a relatively new field which results from the surprising blend of algebraic topology (*homotopy*) and type theory (*type*) that tries to tackle this problem.
+Homotopy type theory is a field that can potentially help with this problem.

 In a few words, type theory is a foundation of mathematics, an alternative to set theory or category theory.
 In set theory, one way to build the natural numbers is through the recursive definition $0 := \varnothing$, $n' := n \cup \{n\}$.